hangardonelli/MarkovChainWeather/README.md

 ![Markov Chain Example](https://i.ibb.co/9rNNXGQ/3estados.png)

-Since in the example we are giving a weekly forecast, the string is equivalent to the following sequence
+Since in the example we are giving a weekly forecast, the chain is equivalent to the following sequence

 ![Markov Chain Example](https://latex2png.com/pngs/9238be29f0e8e5842054e2e793e677ec.png)